Click anywhere to enter →

 About

-Sometimes we encounter these ideas out in the world.
-Other times, we hear them in our minds.
+Sometimes we encounter these messages out in the world.
+Other times, they emerge in our minds.
 Sometimes they are language, other times feelings or thoughts.
 Whatever they are — they’re meaningful energy.

 In the Ping Practice universe, we call these resonances “Pings”.
 1234